Hyperbolicity, irrationality exponents and the eta invariant: Microlocal trace expansion

-has an asymptotic expansion in powers of $h^{1/2}$ on account of \prettyref{eq:relation two frames}.
-Plugging the above \prettyref{eq: expanding exponential}, the classical symbolic expansion for $b\left(x,\xi;h\right)$ and \prettyref{eq: Diagonal kernel expansion} gives the expansion \prettyref{eq: microlocal trace expansion} as well as the calculation of the leading term \prettyref{eq:leading coefficient}.
+being a polynomial of degree atmost $j$, on account of \prettyref{eq:relation two frames}.
+Plugging the above \prettyref{eq: expanding exponential}, the classical symbolic expansion for $b\left(x,\xi;h\right)$ and \prettyref{eq:off diagonal expansion for kernel D} gives the expansion \prettyref{eq: microlocal trace expansion} as well as the calculation of the leading term \prettyref{eq:leading coefficient}.

 To elucidate the structure \prettyref{eq: trace distribution structure} of the coefficients, note that the symbolic/Taylor expansion of the total symbol for $b$ in \prettyref{eq:last line in demo} yields